Who is eligible to attend Massachusetts Virtual Academy at Greenfield?

 Are there enrollment restrictions?

-Since we’re a virtual innovation school, there are certain enrollment restrictions that apply, including:
+Since we’re a Commonwealth Virtual School, there are certain enrollment restrictions that apply, including:

 - Enrollment is limited to just 850 students for the upcoming academic year as outlined below: